pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

     to convert the models and the specialized :ref:`Mirror Tool
     <ug-mirror-tool>` is used to specify how to mirror.

+Note that transformations (scale, rotation, and translation) applied to a converted model are applied :strong:`after` all conversion operations.
+In most cases this does exactly what you would expect, but there are some situations that may be slightly confusing.
+For example, suppose you do the following:

+  #.
+Create two primitive models, called :model:`A` and :model:`B` here.
+  #.
+Select :model:`A` and :model:`B` and convert both to Clipped models with
+     the :ref:`Convert to Clipped action <ug-convert-clip>` action.
+Let's call the resulting Clipped models :model:`Clipped_A` and :model:`Clipped_B`.
+  #.
+Rotate the :model:`Clipped_B` model.
+  #.
+Select both Clipped models and switch to the :ref:`Clip Tool
+     <ug-clip-tool>`.
+  #.
+Use the Clip Tool to clip both with some plane.

+In this case, you might expect the clip plane to be applied to the rotated :model:`Clipped_B` model.
+However, that is not what happens, because the rotation is applied :strong:`after` the clipping.
+So the unrotated model :model:`B` is clipped and then rotated by the rotation from step 3.
+If you want the clip plane to be applied after the rotation, you need to rotate model :model:`B` instead of :model:`Clipped_B`.

 .. _ug-model-names:

 Model Names